Handssoap/Fitness-App/doc/sprint0/PB.md

 ## User Story 6:
 **As an individual who struggles with confidence**, I would love an app to help me overcome my fears of exercising in public.
 - **Acceptance Criteria**:
--Provide mental health care for those struggling with public anxiety -Could be in the form of positive advice/notes from ai or other people.
+- Provide mental health care for those struggling with public anxiety
+- Could be in the form of positive advice/notes from ai or other people.
--Could also have forums where people interact and uplift each other
+- Could also have forums where people interact and uplift each other

 ## User Story 7:
 **As someone who wants to start building strength and muscle seriously** but doesn't have the time or money to research or pay someone, I want an app to tell me what to do.